 Mix together the SYD Beef rub, rosemary, and thyme.

-Apply medium coat of rub all over your rib roast.
+Apply a medium coat of rub all over your rib roast.

-Wrap in plastic wrap and rest in fridge overnight.
+Wrap in plastic wrap and rest in the fridge overnight.

-Remove rib roast from fridge, remove plastic wrap, and place in pit.
+Remove rib roast from the fridge, remove the plastic wrap, and place in the pit.

 Toss in a second piece about 45 minutes later.

-Smoke in pit until internal is about 125F; about 3-4 hours.
+Smoke in a pit until internal is about 125F; about 3-4 hours.